wiseman-timelord/Chat-VulkanLlama/README.md

 ### REQUIREMENTS:
 * Windows with WSL or Linux (untested).
 This program is designed to be run on Windows+WSL+Python, it will not work in Windows+Python without WSL, this is because of the use of, jaxlib and (jax[cpu] or jax[gpu] for nVidia), which seem to crash otherwise.
-* The Models the program is designed for are, for chat "https://huggingface.co/nkpz/llama2-22b-daydreamer-v3" and for instruct "https://huggingface.co/TheBloke/Llama-2-13B-GGML", it may work with other models, it depends upon the syntax of the prompt.
+* The models the program is designed for are, for chat "https://huggingface.co/nkpz/llama2-22b-daydreamer-v3" and for instruct "https://huggingface.co/TheBloke/Llama-2-7B-GGML", it may work with other models, it depends upon the syntax of the prompt.

 ### NOTES:
 * interesting models are, for instruct "https://huggingface.co/TheBloke/Llama-2-7B-32K-Instruct-GGML", for coding "https://huggingface.co/TheBloke/CodeUp-Llama-2-13B-Chat-HF-GGML" (need find 7b), for chat "https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML".